alexfiftysix/complimentr/README.md

 - Casing: need to make sure our sentences start with a capital
 - Punctuation: if no emoji, we should end with a nice strong `!`
 - a vs an - sort that out
+- I don't think I'm publishing this thing correctly
+  - Can it be smaller?
+  - Do I need this .tgz when I 1) already have the code all there 2) it's huge compared to the code?